 Craig has led Free Press and the Free Press Action Fund since 2011.
-He joined Free Press in 2004 and speaks across the country about media activism and the future of journalism and the Internet.
-Craig is quoted often in the national press on media and technology issues and is a frequent guest on TV and the radio.
+For more than a decade, he has been a leader in major campaigns to safeguard Net Neutrality, stop media mergers and consolidation, oppose unchecked surveillance, defend public media and sustain quality journalism.
+He works in Washington and speaks often to the press and the public on media and technology issues.
 His commentaries appear regularly in The Huffington Post, and he has written for The Daily Beast, TheGuardian, The Hill, MSNBC, Politico, The Progressive, TheSeattle Times, Slate and many others.
 Before joining Free Press, he was an investigative reporter for Public Citizen’s Congress Watch and the managing editor of In These Times magazine.
 He is the editor of two books, Appeal to Reason: 25 Years of In These Times and Changing Media: Public Interest Policies for the Digital Age.
 He is a graduate of Northwestern University’s Medill School of Journalism.
 Follow him on Twitter @notaaroncraig.

 Timothy builds on Free Press’ grassroots and policy work to promote universal access to open networks and protect free speech everywhere.
 Before joining Free Press, Tim served as executive director of MediaChannel.org and as vice president of Globalvision New Media.
 He has also worked extensively as an editor, reporter and photojournalist for the Associated Press, Time, Inc., the New York Times and Australia Consolidated Press.
 Tim critiques, analyzes and reports on media and media policy for the Huffington Post and on his personal blog, MediaCitizen.
 When not wrangling with media, Tim is busy chauffeuring his two daughters to soccer matches across northern New Jersey.
 Follow him on Twitter @TimKarr.